julianlam/feps/fep/044f/fep-044f.md

 When processing a quote post from a remote actor, a recipient MUST consider them unapproved unless any of those conditions apply:
 - the author of the quote post and that of the original post are the same (same `attributedTo`)
-- the author of the quote post is mentioned in the original post
 - `quoteAuthorization` exists, can be dereferenced and is a valid `QuoteAuthorization` activity for this object

 ## Revocation of a quote post